Kanda Matsuri

-The festival is held on the Saturday and Sunday closest to May 15, but since it alternates with the Sannō Matsuri, it is only held in odd-numbered years.
+The festival is held on the Saturday and Sunday preceding May 15, but since it alternates with the Sannō Matsuri, it is only held in odd-numbered years.
 On these years, the festival takes place at Kanda Shrine as well as in surrounding central Tokyo districts.
 Its prominent parades involve over 200 mikoshi, in addition to musicians, dancers, and floats.